Exponential stability of linear periodic difference-delay equations: Proof of Theorem

 Clearly, these are the Laplace transforms of infinite $d\times d$ block vectors $ \mathbb{X}(t,s)$ and $e(t,s)$:

 The infinite dimensional linear constant system \eqref{syst_ref} recasts the finite-dimensional periodic time-varying delay system \eqref{solution_fondamentale} in terms of Fourier series and Laplace transforms.
-In order to estimate $\mathbb{X}(p,s)$ -and eventually $X(t,s)$- we shall invert the operator $R(p)$ in the next step.
+In order to estimate $\mathbb{X}(p,s)$ --and eventually $X(t,s)$-- we shall invert the operator $R(p)$; this is our next step.